Businessmen Call for Resumption of Air and Sea Links between Manado and Davao

 He also encouraged traders to explore business opportunities in the two areas.
 “I encourage small- and medium-sized enterprises to seize opportunities in trade cooperation because both regions have so much potential.”

-John Carlo Tria, former president and now vice-president for trade and commerce of the Davao City Chamber of Commerce and Industry, also pushed for the revival of sea and air links between Manado and Davao, noting these are key to boosting trade and investment, creating jobs, and spurring tourism.
+John Carlo Tria, outgoing president of the Davao City Chamber of Commerce and Industry, also pushed for the revival of sea and air links between Manado and Davao, noting these are key to boosting trade and investment, creating jobs, and spurring tourism.

 Flights between Manado and Davao stopped since March 2020 because of the coronavirus disease (COVID-19) pandemic.
 The route was being serviced by Indonesian airline Garuda.

 Fabrian is hopeful Sriwijaya Air would service the route.

 Yustiar Rizawan, head of digital marketing and promotion at Sriwijaya Air, said while there are no firm plans to start servicing the Manado–Davao route, the airline is keen to explore opportunities to service the route whether it is for passengers, cargo, or charter flights.